Foundation (engineering): Shallow foundations

 Often called footings, are usually embedded about a meter or so into soil.
-One common type is the spread footing which consists of strips or pads of concrete (or other materials) which extend below the frost line and transfer the weight from walls and columns to the soil or bedrock.
+One common type is the spread footing which consists of strips or pads of concrete (or other materials) that extend below the frost line and transfer the weight from walls and columns to the soil or bedrock.

 Another common type of shallow foundation is the slab-on-grade foundation where the weight of the structure is transferred to the soil through a concrete slab placed at the surface.
 Slab-on-grade foundations can be reinforced mat slabs, which range from 25 cm to several meters thick, depending on the size of the building, or post-tensioned slabs, which are typically at least 20 cm for houses, and thicker for heavier structures.

 Another way to install ready-to-build foundations that is more environmentally friendly is to use screw piles.
 Screw pile installations have also extended to residential applications, with many homeowners choosing a screw pile foundation over other options.
 Some common applications for helical pile foundations include wooden decks, fences, garden houses, pergolas, and carports.

+Roads may be regarded as a type of shallow foundation, as they transfer loads from traffic to the underlying ground at relatively shallow depths.
+Understanding the interaction between the pavement structure and subgrade soil is therefore essential for ensuring long-term performance and stability.
+Modern foundation engineering increasingly incorporates field-based and analytical approaches to better capture soil behaviour under realistic loading conditions.
+The use of portable in-situ testing devices, such as the lightweight deflectometer (LWD), has enabled improved estimation of soil stiffness and deformation characteristics directly in the field.
+These measurements can be integrated into design frameworks to enhance the accuracy of foundation performance predictions.

 Deep foundations

 Used to transfer the load of a structure down through the upper weak layer of topsoil to the stronger layer of subsoil below.
-There are different types of deep footings including impact driven piles, drilled shafts, caissons, screw piles, geo-piers and earth-stabilized columns.
+There are different types of deep footings including impact-driven piles, drilled shafts, caissons, screw piles, geo-piers and earth-stabilized columns.
 The naming conventions for different types of footings vary between different engineers.
 Historically, piles were wood, later steel, reinforced concrete, and pre-tensioned concrete.